Academics

 Established in 2002, the college buildings and dormitories are relatively new, and the facilities and equipment are state-of-the-art.
 Two courses are available: a five-year regular course and a two-year major course.
 International students can transfer to the third year of the five-year regular course.
 Learn the most advanced technology in the southernmost part of Japan and extend your dreams from Okinawa to the world!

-Greetings from President
+Greetings from the President